My Daily Armour

 The Auto-friendly hair helmet

 My curls are covering my eyes, nose, ears, mouth, eye sockets, teeth gaps, nostrils, snaking around and into every available surface and crevice.
 My curls do not want to sit.
 They want to dance with the wind and breeze, jiggy to the autowaalah’s tinny tunes.
-They want me to look like I waged a war at 8:30 AM, a war where frizz serum was spilt in vain.
-Frizz serum that cost me Rs 1500 plus tax by the way.
+They want me to look like I waged a war at 8:30 AM, where anti-frizz serum was spilt in vain.
+Anti-frizz serum that cost me Rs 1500 plus tax by the way.
 So please, hand me that scarf, won’t you?

 The motorist’s fair and lovely shield

 I have decided to battle hot plasma with polyester and plastic.
 The billboard tells me I cannot find a job unless I’m 5 shades fairer.
 The parlour ladies lie in wait with bleach to burn my melanin into oblivion.
 I want to stop all of them and tell them, that’s not a tan…that’s me you’re rejecting with your katori of cruel chemistry.
 But instead I just give in, and shield myself with gloves, scarf, visor and helmet in a silly bid to deny my own history.